ZhijingEu/value-investing-tools/README.md

 # ValueInvestingTools
 Value Investing Tools VIT is a Python library and MCP server for Claude that supports value investing principles based fundamental equity analysis: fetch and summarize financial data, benchmark against peers, run DCF valuations with scenarios, estimate Enterprise Value and Equity Value, and save charts/CSVs for reproducible workflows.

+Important Disclosure - This code was co-developed with review and refactoring support of ChatGPT-5 and Claude Sonnet-4

 ## Table of Contents
 1. [Why this exists](#1-why-this-exists)
 2. [How to use this library](#2-how-to-use-this-library)